davidgumberg/prnotes/allocators/zeroafterfree/appendices.md

 }`
 ```

-Used to serialize the raw transaction that we are sending a ZeroMQ notification
+Used to serialize the raw transaction that we are sending a ZeroMQ notification about.
-about.

-# Not done: `SerializeData`
+#### Not done yet, `SerializeData`

-Let's also look at every instance of `SerializeData` being used, since this is a
-vector of bytes, with the `zero_after_free_allocator`:
+Let's also look at every instance of `SerializeData` being used, since this is a vector of bytes, with the `zero_after_free_allocator`:

 -----------

 In `src/wallet/migrate.cpp`:

-Used in the `BerkeleyROBatch::*` family of `ReadKey()`, `HasKey()` to represent
-the vector portion of the same `DataStream`'s I used and described above that
-have just crypted key data, or unencrypted data *if* the wallet itself is
+Used in the `BerkeleyROBatch::*` family of `ReadKey()`, `HasKey()` to represent the vector portion of the same `DataStream`'s I used and described above that have just crypted key data, or unencrypted data *if* the wallet itself is unencrypted, e.g.:
-unencrypted, e.g.:

 ```cpp